rtasalem/hapi-pg-docker/README.md

 ## Getting Started
 - Run `docker compose up --build` and wait for the image to build.
 - Confirm the server is running on `localhost:3001` and the message `Hello World!` is visible and ensure the container is running.
+- To ensure connection to the database is successful, navigate into the `app` directory and run `node database` in the terminal.
+Note if an empty array is returned, the connection was successful, there is just no existing data to be returned.
+Use the queries to insert, update, and delete data.